datacarpentry/python-ecology-lesson/_episodes/04-data-types-and-format.md

 contain numbers and / or characters.
 For example, a string might be a word, a sentence, or several sentences.
 A Pandas object might also be a plot name like 'plot1'.
 A string can also contain or consist of numbers.
-For instance, '1234' could be stored as a string.
-As could '10.23'.
+For instance, '1234' could be stored as a string, as could '10.23'.
 However **strings that contain numbers can not be used for mathematical operations**!

 Pandas and base Python use slightly different names for data types.
 More on this